racoope70/ppo-trading-pipeline/PROJECT_CONTEXT.md

 # PROJECT_CONTEXT.md

+> **Historical governance snapshot:** This document preserves the governance state of
+> `ppo-trading-pipeline` during its active development period.
+References below to
+> “current” status, active workstreams, authorization boundaries, and future actions
+> are historical and do not describe the present state of
+> `quantitative-trading-research-platform`.

 Authoritative source of truth for `racoope70/ppo-trading-pipeline`.

 Detailed v3.07 history is archived at `docs/archive/v3_07_validation_readiness_chain_summary.md`.
 The missing v3.07 dataset remains historical context only.